kociap/cooking_book/book_en.md

 - 2 eggs
 - 4g salt
 - 4g cinnamon
-- 15g brown sugar/honey or use caramel
 - dried fruits (for example cranberry)
 - 100g 64% chocolate or chocolate chips
+- brown sugar, honey or caramel (optional)
 - water (optional)

 \subsubsection*{Instructions}
 Preheat your oven to about 165C.

 Take a steel pot and set it over medium heat.
 Add butter and brown until butter solids appear and the liquid turns golden brown.
-It is important to transfer the liquid butter to a bowl or another container, or cool the pot in a water bath until it is around room temperature because otherwise the butter might burn from the heat stored by the pot.
+It is important to transfer the liquid butter to a bowl or another container, or cool the pot in a water bath until it is around room temperature because otherwise the butter might burn from the heat stored in the pot.

 Blend half the oatmeal coarsely, transfer to a container, then blend the dried fruits until they turn into tiny pieces.
 We do not want to turn them into a paste, though.
 Cut the chocolate int rough 5mm squares.